d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 Standard error of a statistic: estimated standard deviation of a statistic.

-Hypothesis test: a process to determine how strong the evidence of an effect is
+Hypothesis test: a process to determine how strong the evidence of an effect is.

-\rgi Also called a ‘significance test’
+\rgi Also called a ‘significance test’.

-Simulation-based method: Simulate lots of samples of size n, then find the proportion of the simulations that are at least as extreme as the observed sample statistic
+Simulation-based method: Simulate lots of samples of size $n$ under assumption of the null hypothesis, then find the proportion of the simulations that are at least as extreme as the observed sample statistic.

-Theory-based method: Develop a mathematical model for the statistic and use the model to calculate the probability of the observed sample statistic occurring
+Theory-based method: Develop a mathematical model for the statistic under the null hypothesis and use the model to calculate the probability of the observed sample statistic (or one more extreme) occurring.

-Null hypothesis: $H_0$ the skeptical perspective; no difference; no change; no effect; random chance; what the researcher hopes to prove is **wrong**
+Null hypothesis: $H_0$ the skeptical perspective; no difference; no change; no effect; random chance; what the researcher hopes to prove is **wrong**.

-Alternative hypothesis: $H_A$ the new perspective; a difference/increase/decrease; an effect; not random chance; what the researcher hopes to prove is **correct**
+Alternative hypothesis: $H_A$ the new perspective; a difference/increase/decrease; an effect; not random chance; what the researcher hopes to prove is **correct**.

-P-value: probability of seeing the observed sample data, or something more extreme, assuming the null hypothesis is true
+P-value: probability of seeing the observed sample data, or something more extreme, assuming the null hypothesis is true.

-\rgi Lower the p-value the Stronger the evidence AGAINST the null hypothesis and FOR the alternative hypothesis
+$\implies$ Lower the p-value the stronger the evidence AGAINST the null hypothesis and FOR the alternative hypothesis.

-Decision: a determination of whether to reject or fail to reject a null hypothesis based on a p-value and a pre-set level of significance
+Decision: a determination of whether to 'reject' or 'fail to reject' a null hypothesis based on a p-value and a pre-set level of significance.

-Significance level: ($\alpha$) a threshold used to determine if a p-value provides enough evidence to reject the null hypothesis or not
+Significance level ($\alpha$): a threshold used to determine if a p-value provides enough evidence to reject the null hypothesis or not.

-\rgi Typically use $\alpha$ =0.05
+\rgi Common levels of $\alpha$ include 0.01, 0.05, and 0.10.

 Statistically significant: results are considered statistically significant if the p-value is below the significance level.

-Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately Normal (bell-shaped and symmetric)
+Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately Normal (bell-shaped and symmetric).

 #### Vocabulary {-}

+Point estimate:
+\rgs

-Test statistic/Point estimate:
+Test statistic:
 \rgs

 Null value:
 \rgs

 Null distribution:
 \rgs

 Standardized statistic: